Tattzy25/ship-now/README.md

    pnpm install
    ```

-2. Create an `.env.local` file (or set Environment Variables in your Vercel dashboard) to store any necessary API keys for the providers you plan to use.
+2. Create an `.env` file to store necessary API keys.
 There is an `.env.example` file that you can use as a reference.

    ```
    # Standard API keys